Using Retail Analytics & Top Retail Metrics to Drive Sales

 - Upselling: Upselling is the process of educating customers on the features and benefits of purchasing a higher-end model of a product they’re interested in—and encouraging them to buy the pricier model.
 This can be accomplished online by recommending relevant upgrades or including a comparison table on individual product pages.

 Items per purchase, also sometimes called units per transaction (UPT), measures the average number of products sold during a customer transaction in a specific time period.
-So, while UPT is a similar concept to ATV, you’re measuring how many products customers buy on average rather than how much customers spend on average.
+While UPT in retail is a similar concept to ATV, you’re measuring how many products customers buy on average rather than how much customers spend on average.

 Total number of products sold / total number of transactions = items per purchase

 Like with ATV, you can use any length of time when measuring items per purchase.
 Monthly or seasonal data on items per purchase can provide a big-picture benchmark for how much people are buying.
-Alternatively, daily or weekly UPT measurements can be used to track employee performance.
+Alternatively, daily or weekly UPT measurements can track employee performance.

 The most common way to increase items per purchase is via cross-selling, impulse sales, and add-on sales techniques.
 Cross-selling and add-on sales encourage customers to purchase additional related items.
-Impulse sales involve encouraging customers to make unplanned purchases.
+Impulse sales encourage customers to make unplanned purchases.

 - Strategically merchandising: Ever notice how during the summer, grocery stores will place marshmallows and graham crackers next to the chocolate?
 Retailers place lower demand items next to products with a higher draw to encourage extra sales.
-Recreate this in your online shop by including automated product recommendations based on individual products—or even consumer data.
+Recreate this online with automated product recommendations based on individual products—or even consumer data.

-- Training sales staff: Let employees know your current items per transaction, what you would like it to be, and educate them on all product offerings to help them make helpful recommendations to customers.
+- Training sales staff: Let employees know your current items per transaction, what you’d like it to be, and how they can help you get there.
+Educate them on all product offerings to help them make helpful recommendations to customers.

 - Merchandising your checkout: Place tempting items like treats, travel-sized products, or inexpensive necessities at checkout so customers can pick up extra items while waiting in line.
 Though checkout looks different online, some retailers accomplish this by including suggested items on the cart screen or using popups at checkout—both of which can be tailored to customer interests.